rob-murray/ipac/Usage_Instructions.md

 All entities have the following attributes

-1. created by
+1. created by - The username that created the object
-2. updated by
+2. updated by - The username that updated the object (if any)
-3. date created
+3. date created - The date when the object was created
-4. date updated
+4. date updated - The date when the object was updated (if any)

 ##### Host